mtnbikenc/dcaf/docsite/source/quickstart.rst

 To retrieve the automation resources from their online repositories you will need the following:

-- A valid github.com user account with access to the CSC Git repositories.
 - A Red Hat user account with a valid subscription associated with it.

 Network Requirements